Uli Jon Roth: Sky Guitars

+Sky Academy

+Roth established an annual seminar and concert program, known as Sky Academy, in May 2006.
+In it, Roth teaches a holistic approach to music making, comprising lectures, master classes, concentration exercises and special concerts.
+Guests have included Don Dokken, Tony Franklin, Rob Pagliari, Chris Poland, Kofi Baker, Chris Impellitteri, Jeff Scott Soto, Francis Buchholz and Robby Krieger.
+The first international Sky Academy was in July 2008, as part of the G-TARanaki Guitar Festival in New Plymouth, Taranaki, New Zealand.

 Playing style

 Initially, Roth was inspired by The Beatles, The Jimi Hendrix Experience and Eric Clapton's fretwork on John Mayall & the Bluesbreakers and Cream.
-He would, later on, reveal his appreciation for fellow 1970 guitar heroes such as Pink Floyd's David Gilmour, Deep Purple's Ritchie Blackmore and Jeff Beck, especially his fusion masterpiece Blow by Blow.
+He would, later on, reveal his appreciation for fellow 1970 guitar heroes such as Pink Floyd's David Gilmour, Deep Purple's Ritchie Blackmore, The Kinks's Dave Davies and Jeff Beck, especially his fusion masterpiece Blow by Blow.
 In 1971 he began studying piano and classical guitar.
 His influences broadened, now including spanish guitar virtuoso Andrés Segovia and violinist Yehudi Menuhin.

-Roth's solo on Scorpion's "Sails of Charon" - off the Taken by Force album - is notable for impressive speed and precision.
-The solo displayed a number of classical techniques, weaving pedal point sequences, harmonic / "Middle Eastern" sounding scales and rapid-fire arpeggios.
+Roth's solo on Scorpion's "Sails of Charon," off the Taken by Force album, is notable for impressive speed and precision.
+The solo displayed a number of classical techniques, weaving pedal point sequences, harmonic "Middle Eastern" sounding scales and rapid-fire arpeggios.
 Of note, Metallica's Kirk Hammett famously quoted a portion of this solo on "Battery", the opening song of Master of Puppets (1986).

 In Roth's early days with Scorpions, his soloing style was based primarily on the blues scale, occasionally incorporating notes from other modes.
 However, by the time the band recorded the Virgin Killer album, he began incorporating more advanced compositional elements from European classical music: such as pedal tone sequences and intricate arpeggios.
 Beginning with Electric Sun, the classical influence began to dominate his playing style- notable in songs like "Cast Away Your Chains" and "Still So Many Lives Away".
 His style eventually became a fusion of blues-based rock with European classical sensibilities.
 Roth employs major and minor pentatonic, the blues scale, phrygian, harmonic minor, diminished, and the whole tone scale.